Petronas Twin Towers glowing over Kuala Lumpur at dusk

 Sometimes there are street performers as well.

-💡 Tip: Go in the morning to avoid crowds.
-Take your time browsing, and don’t be shy to bargain a little—it’s part of the fun.
-You can combine this with Chinatown since it’s just a short walk away.
+Visit in the morning to avoid the crowds and enjoy a more relaxed browsing experience.
+Don’t be shy to bargain a little — it’s part of the fun.
+You can also combine this with a visit to nearby attractions such as Petaling Street or Merdeka Square, both just a short walk away.

 8. Get a City View from KL Tower